-We pick our top five small knives that are useful for fruit and vegetable preparation and more delicate kitchen jobs.
+We pick our top small knives that are useful for fruit and vegetable preparation and more delicate kitchen jobs.

 A paring knife is the knife you will reach for the most, as it is invaluable in the kitchen for a huge amount of kitchen prep.
 It’s perfect for trimming, peeling and slicing fruit and veg as well as helping you with delicate jobs like deveining prawns, where a cook’s knife would be too large.
 We've picked our five favourite versions.

-This review was last updated in February 2016.
+This review was last updated in October 2018.
 If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability please get in touch at firstname.lastname@example.org.

 Do you have a favourite paring knife?
 Share your thoughts with us below...